 Hotel de la Poste, dinner included

-We procede our journey to the Ferlo Desert to discover the arid region where nomadic Fulani tribes herds large droves of zebu.
-The Fulani (also called Peulh) are the largest tribe roaming West Africa’s savannahs, living in a vast area from Senegal to Chad.
+We proceed our journey to the Ferlo Desert to discover the arid region where nomadic Fulani people herd large droves of zebu.
+The Fulani (also called Peulh) are the largest ethnic group roaming West Africa’s savannas, living in a vast area from Senegal to Chad.
 Their origins are still covered with mystery but they all share a common and aristocratic cult for beauty and elegance.
 In the afternoon a local guide will join us for a visit to the neighboring villages and shelters.
 When the herds come back, we might even be invited to witness the milking process.
-Ecolodge Koba, a camp made of very simple grass huts, managed by a local entrepreneur (all rooms with beds, mosquito nets, en-suite).
+Ecolodge Koba, a camp made of very simple grass huts, managed by a local entrepreneur (all rooms with beds, mosquito nets, en-suite very simple outdoor bathrooms).

 Overnight in the Eco Lodge Simal (or similar), dinner included

 A day to explore the Delta, walk in the villages, make a short boat ride or just relax at the beautiful lodge.